crytic/building-secure-contracts/program-analysis/manticore/exercises/exercise1.md

-# Exercice 1 : Arithmetic rounding
+# Exercise 1 : Arithmetic rounding

 Use Manticore to find an input allowing an attacker to generate free tokens in [exercise1/token.sol](./exercise1/token.sol).
 Propose a fix of the contract, and test your fix using your Manticore script.

 ## Proposed scenario

-Follow the pattern initilization, exploration and property for the script.
+Follow the pattern initialization, exploration and property for the script.

 ## Initialization